 The company were criticised for their disclosures with some claiming the incident was more widespread than they acknowledged and that the company cannot be 100% sure what was taken given the nature of the attack (administrator credentials were stolen).

 Want to discuss this case?
-We're offering a FREE 20 minute phone consultation to discuss this case and the implications it has for your organisation.
+You can purchase a 30 minute conference call with our analysts to discuss this case and the implications it has for your organisation.
 Just select the time and date that works for you:

 We've done the analysis so you can make the decisions